souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-gradle-plugin.md

 ## Add Support for Tracing Agent

-The provided demo does not call any dynamic features at run time.
+The demo does not call any dynamic features at run time.
-However, in the real world use cases, your application will, most likely, call either the Java Native Interface (JNI), or Java Reflection, or Dynamic Proxy objects (`java.lang.reflect.Proxy`), or class path resources (`Class.getResource`) - the dynamic features that need to be provided to the `native-image` tool in the form of configuration files.
+However, in many real-world use cases, your application will, most likely, call either the Java Native Interface (JNI), Java Reflection, Dynamic Proxy objects (`java.lang.reflect.Proxy`), or class path resources (`Class.getResource`) - the dynamic features that need to be provided to the `native-image` tool in the form of configuration files.

-The Native Image Gradle plugin simplifies generation of the required configuration files by injecting the Tracing Agent automatically for you.
+The Native Image Gradle plugin simplifies generation of configuration files by injecting the Tracing Agent automatically for you.

 To invoke the agent, add `-Pagent` to the `run` and `nativeBuild` commands, or `test` and `nativeTest` task invocations: